evryn/vue-registrar/docs/getting-started/using-vuex-module-assembler.md

 ## Add your modules

-Put everything you want inside the assembler's entry directory:
+Put all of your vuex modules inside the entry directory of the assembler:
 ```
 src/vuex-modules
 ├── admin